 - “You too?”
 If someone could read your mission statement and say, “You too?” your mission statement is too broad.
 Refine it.
 Your organization does (or should) have something no other organization offers.
 What is it?

 The Most Important Thing to Remember

 The most important thing to remember… is that your mission statement isn’t enough.
 It’s easy to set sexy goals for your organization, create a nonprofit strategy and then never stop planning.
 At the end of the day, what matters most is taking action.
 You have a mission.
 Now go accomplish it.
-If you need more help, use our guide to writing a mission statement in one hour.

 Post your mission statement in the comments below – let’s critique our statements together.
 Hint: Use the 5 Quick Tests above, and look at the opening chart.
 Do you pass?
 Do you need to revise your statement?
 Let’s all work together to craft awesome statements.